Behavioral Job Interview Questions and Answers –

 Failure interview questions:

 Most interviewers love to wear black hats and have a sneak-pick of your experience.
-How would they have a closer look?
+So how would they have a closer look?
 Simply by asking you questions about your failures, sometimes your biggest failures.

 They will ask you like –